zipxing/rust_pixel/doc/coding.md

 ### Create new project
 - Create game or terminal-app use cargo-pixel tool:
 ```
-cargo pixel c games block
-cargo pixel c apps block
+cargo pixel c block
 ```
-The above command will create a new project in the `games` or `apps` subdirectory of the rust_pixel directory.
+The above command will create a new project in the `apps` subdirectory of the rust_pixel directory.

 More commonly, you can create a **standalone** project that depends on rust_pixel, using the following command:
 ```
-cargo pixel c .. block --standalone
+cargo pixel c block ..
 cd ../block
 cargo pixel r block t -r    # run standalone project in term mode...
 cargo pixel r block s -r    # run standalone project in sdl mode...